corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/notary/ha-notary-service-setup.md

 must share the same `notary.serviceLegalName`.
 For more information, see [Node configuration]({{< relref "../node/setup/corda-configuration-file.md" >}}).

-## HA Notary registration process
+## Registering a HA notary

-Before a HA notary cluster can be run each worker needs a valid certificate to join the network and the HA notary service must be included in the network parameters.
+Before a HA notary cluster can be run:
+- Each worker needs a valid certificate to join the network
+- The HA notary service must be included in the network parameters.

 The steps below assume the network includes an Identity Manager and Network Map, and that the above prerequisites have been met.

-1. Register the notary service identity
+### Step 1: Register the notary service identity

-Before any workers can be started up the HA notary service identity must be registered with the network's Identity Manager.
+Before any workers can be started up, the HA notary service identity must be registered with the network's Identity Manager.
+To do this:

-To register the notary service identity with the Identity Manager, run the HA Utilities tool using the notary workers `node.conf` file.
+- Run the [HA Utilities tool]({{< relref "../ha-utilities.md" >}}) using the notary workers `node.conf` file.

   The HA Utilities tool will generate the notary service key pair, and submit a corresponding certificate submission request (CSR) to the Identity Manager, then poll until it receives a successful response.

-Once successful, a local `.jks` file will be created containing the key pair and certificate chain if using a local key store, or just the certificate chain if using an HSM.
+  Once successful, a local `.jks` file is created containing the key pair and certificate chain if using a local key store, or just the certificate chain if using an HSM.

-See [notary registration]({{< relref "../ha-utilities.md#notary-registration" >}}) for more information on using the HA Utilities tool.
+See [Notary registration]({{< relref "../ha-utilities.md#notary-registration" >}}) for more information on using the HA Utilities tool.

-2. Register the notary workers
+### Step 2: Register the notary workers

 After the notary service is registered with the Identity Manager, each notary worker must be registered with the Identity Manager.
-This process is similar to registering a standard Corda Node, but the notary workers also require access to the notary service key and certificate.
+This process is similar to registering a standard Corda node, but the notary workers also require access to the notary service key and certificate.

-Copy the `.jks` file created when registering the notary service identity, and create a copy in the `certificates/nodekeystore.jks` directory for each notary worker.
-If using a shared HA HSM, each notary worker must have a unique key alias to ensure that there are no identity clashes between notary workers.
+1. Copy the `.jks` file created when registering the notary service identity.
+2. Create a copy in the `certificates/nodekeystore.jks` directory for each notary worker.
+3. If using a shared HA HSM, each notary worker must have a unique key alias to ensure that there are no identity clashes between notary workers.

-Register each notary worker using the Corda `initial-registration` command.
+4. Register each notary worker using the Corda `initial-registration` command.

    After registration, the notary worker identity and node CA entries will be added to the `certificates/nodekeystore.jks` store alongside the notary service entry.
 If configured to use an HSM, the generated keys are stored in the HSM and not in the `.jks` file.

-3. Add the notary service to the network parameters
+### Step 3: Add the notary service to the network parameters

 In order for network participants to use the new HA notary the notary service must be present in the network parameters.
 This involves configuring and setting the initial network parameters (if setting up a new network), or modifying the existing parameters and performing a flag day (if using an existing network).
-Please refer to the [CENM documentation]({{< relref "../../../1.2/cenm/_index.md" >}}) for more information on this process.
+See the [CENM documentation]({{< relref "../../../1.6/cenm/_index.md" >}}) for more information on this process.

 {{< note >}}